A Bayesian Dirichlet Auto-Regressive Conditional Heteroskedasticity Model for Forecasting Currency Shares: Simulation Study

-In all six studies, datasets with five compositional components were simulated over $T=100$ time points.
-The first 60 observations were used for training, and the remaining 40 for testing.
-For each simulation, a new set of parameters was drawn, giving different intercept vectors, auto-regressive matrices, and precision parameters across simulations.
+Each dataset contains five compositional components observed over $T=100$ time points; the first 60 observations form the training set and the remaining 40 the test set.
+For each simulation, parameters are redrawn (intercepts, autoregressive matrices, and—where applicable—precision or covariance) to ensure heterogeneity across runs.
+Initialization uses a perturbed balanced composition,